Subscribe to be notified of newly released sites and discounts!

 If you decide to buy the domain from a 3rd party registrar, you will be required to point the domain name to the Web Host.

-As soon as you install WordPress your site will be ready to design, add content and configure the globally recommended settings.
+As soon as you install WordPress, your site will be ready to design, add content, and you can then configure the globally recommended settings.
 With this setup, you only have to pay for the domain name and web hosting which will cost around $100 to bring your website live.

 Identifying content gaps in the marketplace where you can create useful/helpful resources that don’t exist or could be better that will truly help people is the key.

-Next we will look at the pro’s and con’s of building yourself vs buying.
+Next, we will look at the pros and cons of building a website yourself vs. buying.

 These skills that you will learn here will help you in future work and improve your working experience.

 Building the site yourself will be less costly, and you won’t need a huge amount of money to get your site started.
 Most of the tools and plugins are available for free (or limited functionality for free).

 Building a site yourself from the ground up takes A LONG time!
 Many months/years of effort are required before the site will really become the cash cow you are looking for.